obsidianmd/obsidian-help/en/How to/Working with tags.md

 ### Allowed characters

-Spaces are not allowed in tags.
+Spaces aren't allowed in tags.
 So, to differentiate two or more words in a tag, you can use these case styles/formats:

 - camelCase: #twoWords
 - PascalCase: #TwoWords